seatable-data/api/dtable-web-v2.1/dtable-form.md

 ## Update A Form

-Change the name of a form with its token.
+Update a form with its token.

 **URL Structure**